laradock/laradock/DOCUMENTATION/content/guides/index.md

 <a name="Intro"></a>
 ## Intro

-Wiring up [Laravel](https://laravel.com/), [LaraDock](https://github.com/LaraDock/laradock) [Laravel+Docker] and [PHPStorm](https://www.jetbrains.com/phpstorm/) to play nice together complete with remote xdebug'ing as icing on top!
+Wiring up [Laravel](https://laravel.com/), [Laradock](https://github.com/Laradock/laradock) [Laravel+Docker] and [PHPStorm](https://www.jetbrains.com/phpstorm/) to play nice together complete with remote xdebug'ing as icing on top!
 Although this guide is based on `PHPStorm Windows`, you should be able to adjust accordingly.
 This guide was written based on Docker for Windows Native.

 <a name="Installation"></a>
 ## Installation

 - This guide assumes the following:
-    - you have already installed and are familiar with Laravel, LaraDock and PHPStorm.
+    - you have already installed and are familiar with Laravel, Laradock and PHPStorm.
     - you have installed Laravel as a parent of `laradock`.
 This guide assumes `/c/_dk/laravel`.

 <a name="AddToHosts"></a>